kiragamingofficial95-cmd/Video-Transcoder/README.md

    - Simulated transcoding runs in-process instead of separate workers
    - Events still propagate via WebSocket for real-time UI updates

-2. **No FFmpeg**: HLS transcoding is simulated
+2. **DEV_MODE Simulation**: When DEV_MODE=true or REDIS_URL is unset
+   - Transcoding runs in-process with simulated progress
    - Progress events are emitted to demonstrate the event-driven architecture
-   - In production, actual FFmpeg workers would generate HLS segments
+   - In production with Redis, actual FFmpeg workers generate HLS segments

 3. **Ephemeral Storage**: Files lost on restart
    - Uploaded videos and transcoded output stored in local `/storage` directory